Remote Learning Provision

 How will the school work with parents and carers to help students who need additional support from adults at home to access remote education?

 We recognise that some students, for example some students with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those students in the following ways:
+We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those students.

 What if students/parents and carers are struggling to access remote learning or are having difficulties with the technology?